 I’m part of the statistics.
 I’m part of the 1 in 10 women in the UK who suffer from iron deficiency anaemia.
 An ailment that goes undetected in the majority of the population and is often masked by our modern-day busy lives.
 Did you know that iron deficiency anaemia is the most widespread of nutritional deficiencies worldwide and that it is the most prevalent in developed countries.

 Many of us can be quite ignorant when it comes to anaemia as there are are many misconceptions about it.
 Some of us don’t know what anaemia really is.
 Is anaemia the same as iron deficiency anaemia?
 Are vegetarians and vegans at higher risk?
 Can overweight people suffer from anaemia?

 Anaemia is the decrease of the total amount of hemoglobin (red blood cells) in the blood.
 This is usually caused by blood loss.
 A more simplified way to look at it is that anaemia is the bloods lack of ability to carry oxygen throughout the body and to vital organs.

 Iron deficiency is when your body doesn’t have the adequate amount of iron that the body needs.
 These stores can be depleted by a diet low in iron, low iron absorption by the body and by blood loss.
 If you don’t have enough iron, your body can’t make enough healthy oxygen-carrying red blood cells.

-As I type this I am in bed with a bad spell of In my case my iron deficiency anaemia has been caused by heavy blood loss during menstrual periods.
+As I type this I am in bed with a bad spell iron deficiency anaemia caused by heavy blood loss during menstrual periods.
 And unfortunately, this is a monthly occurrence.
 So, what have I been doing to help myself and combat this issue?